philhagen/sof-elk/VM_CHANGELOG.md

 SOF-ELK® Virtual Machine Changelog
 =======

+* Update: 2023-06-22: Upgraded to ES 8.8.1 components, ships with outdated but usable GeoIP database files
+    * Updated to all ES 8.8.1 components
+    * All CentOS 7 updates applied as of 2023-06-23
+    * Ships with the final version of MaxMind GeoIP database files from the old license structure that doesn't require an account #279 and #280
+    * Notify on login when a new public/community edition VM is released #159

 * MAJOR Update: 2023-03-29: Upgraded to ES 8.6.2 components, upstream parsers
     * Updated to all ES 8.6.2 components, including Ansible playbooks, configuration files, APIs, etc.
     * All CentOS 7 updates applied as of 2023-03-29